SurgicalInformatics/healthyr_book/docs/01_first_interaction.md

 **1.5.3:**

-Words in quotes are generally something are setting to a constant value (e.g. make all outlines black, rather than colour them based on the cause they are representing).
+Words in quotes are generally something set to a constant value (e.g. make all outlines black, rather than colour them based on the cause they are representing).
 Unquoted words are generally variables (or functions).
 If the word "function" just threw you, Google "Jesse Maegan: What the h*ck is a function"